SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 And then, so faint at first, movement at the cave entrance.
 A figure appeared.
 One of the sentries.
 Looking out at the morning.
 Seeing nothing wrong.

-The officer commanding the attack raised his hand.
+Captain Brown raised his hand toward the officer on the rim astride the white horse.
 Held it.
 Waiting for the perfect moment.

 Then dropped it.

-Somewhere on the rim above the cave, soldiers saw the signal.
+The officer on the white horse saw the signal.

 The attack began.

-***

-**[End Chapter 8]**

-*Word count: ~1,350*
-*Scene location: Approaching and reaching Salt River Canyon* *Approximate timeframe: December 27-28, 1872*
-*Age: Hoomothya approximately 8-10 years old*

-**Historical notes:**
-- Mike Burns was forced to guide soldiers to the cave location
-- He was present during the attack, watching from a nearby position
-- The deliberate positioning of forces above and below the cave was part of the tactical plan
-- The attack began at dawn when defenders would be silhouetted at the cave entrance